 How Do You Prepare HVAC Equipment for a Storm

-When a storm is on its way, make sure your heating and air conditioning equipment is prepared with these suggestions from Teays Valley Service Experts.
+When a storm is coming, make sure your heating and air conditioning equipment is ready with these suggestions from Teays Valley Service Experts.

 - Protect Your System from the Surge

-Purchase a high-quality surge protector where any heavy appliances, such as a furnace, are plugged into a typical wall outlet, to automatically shut down your equipment if there’s a increase in the line voltage.
-Also, do not touch any electrical components, and ask for a technician’s help if you are not familiar with using surge protectors.
+Purchase a high-quality surge protector where any heavy appliances, like a furnace, are plugged into a standard wall outlet, to automatically shut down your system if there’s a increase in the line voltage.
+Also, do not touch any electrical components, and ask for a professional’s help if you do not regularly use surge protectors.

 - Make Sure Everything is Anchored

 Confirm your outside A/C equipment is installed on a concrete pad and safely secured to avoid the equipment from being launched in the air or washing away throughout the course of a storm.
 If your area is prone to hurricanes, use hurricane straps to project your equipment from high winds.

 The welfare of you and your family is priority, but if time allows, shut off your heating and cooling system and cover the outdoor unit with a tarp.
 Make sure you remove the tarp and any debris before you turn your equipment back on after a storm.